-The response to therapy in patients with pulmonary TB, both new and retreatment patients, should be monitored by follow-up sputum microscopy/culture (one specimen) at the time of completion of the intensive phase of treatment and at the end of treatment.
+The response to therapy in patients with pulmonary TB, both new and retreatment patients, should be monitored.
+This should be done by follow-up sputum microscopy/culture (one specimen) at the time of completion of the intensive phase of treatment and at the end of treatment.

 Standards for TB Care in India www.tbcindia.nic.in

 RNTCP National Strategic Plan 2017 – 2025 www.tbcindia.nic.in